 If the HOA still refuses to reverse its decision, a strongly worded demand letter from an HOA attorney could be effective.
 Demand letters are an effective and economical legal tool to bring about a resolution.

 Now, what if you discover the HOA has the right to refuse the sort of improvement you want to make?
 Well, depending on the circumstances, you may be entitled to a variance.

 A variance is a request to deviate from the bylaws that would allow you to pursue your improvement plans.

 Generally speaking, your HOA cannot arbitrarily render improvement decisions.
 If the HOA has approved similar variances in the past, then it should apply the same decision-making reasoning to your request, especially if it’s less extreme than those previously granted.

 Making a variance request will be very fact-intense, so having an attorney to research the facts of your circumstance will help.

 Get Help with Your HOA Dispute

 Having your HOA deny your improvement project is frustrating.
 Our HOA attorneys can discuss with you what options you have to encourage a resolution.
-Call 303-688-0944 to start your free case assessment.
+Call 303-688-0944 to start your case assessment.